realmintech/cleantech/README.md

 - Open a Pull Request.
 ## License
 This project is licensed under the MIT License.
-- Made with 💚 by Mariam
+- Made with 💚 by Mariam(RealMinTech)
-This structure follows the best practices for GitHub README files.